madhavbaby/Docker-Zero-to-Hero/README.md

 When you use Docker, you are creating and using images, containers, networks, volumes, plugins, and other objects.
 This section is a brief overview of some of those objects.

+dockerHUB and quey.io

+QUE: WHAT is the difference between DockerHUB and GITHUB

+DOCKER HUB USED TO STORE OUR DOCKER IMAGES

+GIT HUB USED TO STORE OUR SOURCE CODE

 #### Dockerfile